-Lawyers are frequently asked "How many LLC´s do I need, and how many properties can I safely hold in one LLC?"
-The Texas Series LLC eliminates these issues for many clients, at least up to a point.
-Our answer to the first question is most often "One LLC or perhaps two if you elect our recommended two-company structure in order to separate assets from activities."
-Our response to the second question is "No more than 20 or 25 properties should be held in a single Series LLC."
-Note that this is strictly our (somewhat arbitrary) opinion.
-The statute permits an infinite number of series, but prudence suggests that even a Series LLC should have some outside limit on the number of properties it owns.
-When an investor has established Series A through Series Z – that´s 26 properties – it is time to consider forming another holding entity.
+Lawyers are frequently asked "How many LLCs do I need, and how many properties can I safely hold in one LLC?"
+The series LLC eliminates these issues, at least up to a point.
+Our answer to the first question is most often "One LLC or perhaps two if you choose a two-company structure in order to separate assets from activities."
+Our response to the second question is "No more than 20 or 25 properties should be held in a single LLC, even a series LLC."
+This is our arbitrary, but informed, opinion.
+The statute permits an infinite number of series, but prudence suggests that even a series company should have some limit on the number of properties it owns.
+When an investor has filled Series A through Series Z–that’s 26 properties–it is time to consider forming another holding entity.
 Asset protection should be a cautious enterprise.

 What if an investor has only one property or business to put into the company?
-Should he or she still consider setting up a Series LLC?
-Perhaps the question should rather be "Why not?" since there are no significant additional up-front costs and one can delay implementation of the first series until an appropriate time.
-Until series are created, the company behaves exactly the same as a traditional LLC.
-So it is not necessary that one already have multiple properties or businesses in order to form a series LLC.
-If real estate investment is in a client´s future, it is wise to go ahead and establish a series LLC early, so that leases, contracts, accounts, and so forth can all be established in a way that is consistent with a series structure.
+Should he or she still consider a series LLC?
+Perhaps the question should be "Why not?" since there are no significant additional up-front costs and one can delay implementation or activation of series until an appropriate time.
+Until series are created or made operational, the company behaves exactly the same as a traditional LLC.
+It is not necessary that one already have multiple properties or businesses in order to form a series LLC.
+If real estate investment or multiple businesses are in one’s future, it may be wise to go ahead and establish a series LLC early, so that leases, contracts, accounts, and so forth can all be established in a way that is consistent with a series structure.
 Otherwise, it will be necessary later to use assignments or bills of sale to move these items into individual series.

-Clients who are averse to the idea of multiple series may of course elect to form a traditional LLC.
-This type of entity continues to be useful for a single investment or business purpose.
-A traditional LLC is also suitable to act as the "management company" in our recommended two-company structure, since its purpose is not to hold assets but to act as a pass-through shell.
+Those averse to the idea of multiple series may elect to form a traditional LLC, which continues to be useful for a single investment or business purpose.
+A traditional LLC is also suitable to act as a management company.

-It is possible to convert an existing traditional LLC to a Series LLC by means of a Certificate of Amendment and payment of a $175 expedited filing fee.
-Unfortunately, nearly all of the company documentation of the traditional company (organizational minutes, company agreement, etc.) will need to be replaced, so there is little in the way of cost savings, except for a lower filing fee.
+It is possible to convert an existing traditional LLC to a series LLC by means of a Certificate of Amendment.
+Unfortunately, nearly all of the company documentation of the traditional company (organizational minutes, company agreement, etc.) will need to be replaced so there is little in the way of cost savings, except for a lower filing fee.
 Note that this approach is not recommended unless the existing traditional company is free of baggage such as debts, tax liabilities, contractual obligations, pending or threatened litigation, and the like.
-If it is, then by all means proceed with the conversion process.
+Otherwise, it is advisable to start a new entity that is unencumbered by such burdens.

 Insulation of Each Series

-A Series LLC contains individual series in which properties or businesses can be held separately and distinctly from the assets held by other series and by the company at large.
-In other words, each series may contain a separate rental property (a common arrangement); or, alternatively (by way of example), Series A could contain a rental fourplex; Series B could contain a strip center; Series C could contain a business that buys and sells real estate notes; series D could contain a general contracting business; and so on.
+A series LLC contains individual series in which properties or businesses can be held separately and apart from the assets held by other series and by the company at large.
+In other words, each series may contain a separate rental property (a common arrangement); or, alternatively, by way of example, Series A could contain a rental fourplex; Series B could contain a strip center; Series C could contain a business that buys and sells real estate notes; series D could contain a general contracting business; and so on.
 The important point is that each series is insulated from the other as well as from assets and liabilities held by the company at large.

-A point of clarification here: a Series LLC can still own property without a series designation – as an asset of the company at large.
-For example, property transferred into "ABC LLC" would become a company asset, even if the company is a Series LLC, because no specific series was named in the transfer.
+A point of clarification here: A series LLC can still own property without a series designation, as an asset of the company at large.
+For example, property transferred into "ABC LLC" would become a general company asset, even if the company is a series LLC, because no specific series is named in the transfer.

-Let´s return to the main distinction between a traditional LLC and a Series LLC.
-Look at a common example: suppose there is a foreclosure on a property contained in Series A, and there is a deficiency at the foreclosure sale (i.e., the property sold for less than the amount owed to the lender).
+Let’s return to the main distinction between a traditional LLC and a series LLC.
+Suppose there is a foreclosure on a property contained in Series A, and there is a deficiency at the foreclosure sale (i.e., the property sold for less than the amount owed the lender).
 The lender then sues and obtains a deficiency judgment.
-Assuming that the series company and its transactions were properly structured, the judgment would be enforceable only against Series A assets – not against the assets of Series B, Series C, or against the assets of the company at large.
+Assuming that the series company and its transactions were properly structured, the judgment would be enforceable only against Series A assets, not against the assets of Series B, Series C, or the assets of the company at large.
 This is not true of a traditional LLC which holds its properties in a collectively vulnerable pool.
-All by itself, this is a compelling reason to establish a Series LLC rather than a traditional LLC.
+All by itself, this is a compelling reason to establish a series LLC rather than a traditional LLC.

-Good recordkeeping is important.
-In fact, series insulation is preserved only so long as "the records maintained for that particular series account for the assets associated with that series separated from the other assets of the company or any other series."
-(BOC Sec.
-101.601(b)(1)).
-In other words, records must be maintained "in a manner so that the assets of the series can be reasonably identified by specific listing, category, type, quantity, or computational or allocational formula or procedure. . . ."
-(BOC Sec.
-101.603(b)).
-Implicit in the statute is the idea that the assets and liabilities of a series can and should be kept separate both from the assets and liabilities of other series and those of the company at large.
+Good record keeping is both important and required.
+In fact, series insulation is preserved only so long as "records maintained for that particular series account for the assets associated with that series separated from the other assets of the company or any other series."
+Tex.
+Bus.
+Orgs.
+Code § 101.601(b)(1).
+In other words, records must be maintained "in a manner so that the assets of the series can be reasonably identified by specific listing, category, type, quantity, or computational or allocational formula or procedure."
+Tex.
+Bus.
+Orgs.
+Code § 101.603(b).
+Implicit in the statute is the idea that assets and liabilities of a series can and should be separate both from the assets and liabilities of other series and those of the company at large.
 Commingling among these categories should be avoided.
-This is not as daunting as it may sound; a simple coding system for company assets and expenditures (all within a single checking account) would satisfy the statutory requirement.
-It is not necessary to establish a bank account for each series in order to comply with Sec.
-101.603(b) – although a real estate investor may decide to take this step if the properties held by each series were significantly and substantively different from one another.

-As always, both lawyer and client should keep records in anticipation of litigation, particularly litigation that includes "pierce the veil" allegations – such allegations being virtually automatic in today´s lawsuits.
-Internal documents that reasonably identify the activities of each series are therefore important in fending off such piercing attempts.
+As always, records should be kept in anticipation of litigation, particularly litigation that includes piercing allegations, since such allegations (abusive though they may be) are nearly automatic in contemporary business litigation.
+Internal documents that reasonably identify the activities of each series are therefore important from the standpoint of anticipating and preparing for litigation.

 (1) creates a much higher level of liability or potential for legal action than businesses in other series;